menandmice/micetro_docs/guides/user-manual/ipam.rst

 You can convert a range existing on network boundaries (a subnet) into a Container, or vice versa.

-1. Select :guilabel:`IPAM` on the top navigation bar.

-2. Select the range(s) you wish to convert.
+1. On the :guilabel:`IPAM` page, select the range(s) you wish to convert.

-3. Select :guilabel:`Convert to container` on either the :guilabel:`Action`  or the row :guilabel:`...` menu.
+2. Select :guilabel:`Convert to container` on either the :guilabel:`Action` or the row :guilabel:`...` menu.

-4. Confirm your selection to convert the chosen range(s) and provide a save comment if necessary.
+3. Confirm your selection to convert the chosen range(s) and provide a save comment if necessary.

 Viewing IP Address Ranges
 -------------------------
 The **IPAM** page provides a comprehensive view of the IP address space accessible to the current user within the system.
-Micetro allows administrators to manage the IP Address space by dividing it into named sub ranges, which can be allocated to specific groups for use by their members.
+Micetro allows administrators to manage the IP address space by dividing it into named sub ranges, which can be allocated to specific groups for use by their members.

 In the filtering sidebar, select  :guilabel:`IP Ranges`.

 .. image:: ../../images/Networks-Micetro-10.5.png
   :width: 90%

-* Use the buttons located at the upper-right of the table to choose between a flat and a hierarchical view for the Address Ranges scopes.
+* Use the buttons located at the upper-right of the table to choose between a flat and a hierarchical view for the address ranges scopes.

-* When an Address range contains no subranges, the utilization for the range is shown in the range list.
+* When an address range contains no subranges, the utilization for the range is shown in the range list.

+* On the :guilabel:`Action` menu you can use the :guilabel:`Find next free address` option to select the next available IP address within the range.
+Alternatively, selecting :guilabel:`Find random free address` will randomly select an available IP address.

 To narrow down the results shown when viewing IP ranges, you can use the :ref:`webapp-quick-filter`.
 When using the tree view with an active filter, any parent ranges that do not match the search criteria will appear dimmed while the matching results are highlighted.
 For example, in the image below, we searched for the string ``3.1``.